gluster/glusterdocs/Administrator Guide/NFS-Ganesha GlusterFS Integration.md

 #### Pre-requisites to run NFS-Ganesha
 Ensure that the following pre-requisites are taken into consideration before you run NFS-Ganesha in your environment:

- * A Gluster Storage volume must be available for export and NFS-Ganesha rpms are installed.
+ * A Gluster Storage volume must be available for export and NFS-Ganesha rpms are installed on all the nodes.
  * IPv6 must be enabled on the host interface which is used by the NFS-Ganesha daemon.
 To enable IPv6 support, perform the following steps:
     - Comment or remove the line options ipv6 disable=1 in the /etc/modprobe.d/ipv6.conf file.
     - Reboot the system.